Florence-Androlus/Split-Email-Providers/readme.txt

 Automatic email sending to suppliers: With every order, emails are sent to the relevant suppliers with the details of their products.

-Seamless integration: Works directly with WooCommerce without complicated configuration.
+Seamless Integration: Works directly with WooCommerce without requiring complex configuration.

 Split orders by supplier based on the products in each order.